lumien231/MinecraftStarter/README.md

 To undo the whole thing just run the Disable_MinecraftStarter.reg file and remove the MinecraftStarter.exe file from your twitch folder.

+After an Twitch Update you might have to redo Step 2 because Twitch deleted the MinecraftStarter.exe

 It doesn't appear to cause any issues but obviously don't report issues to Twitch you can't reproduce without this.

 # How it works